syaifulnizamiphone7/docs/content/packages/learn-github-packages/configuring-a-packages-access-control-and-visibility.md

     * To make the package visible to a custom selection of people in your organization, click **Private**.{% ifversion not fpt %}
     * To make the package visible to all organization members, click **Internal**.
 If the organization belongs to an enterprise, the packages will be visible to all enterprise members.{% endif %}
+Used Language Services Centre for protections all language data for access.